Spring 2023 – Group Programs for Adults

 Getting Ready for Your Visit

-2. Plan to arrive in the park 15 minutes before your program for a snack and toilet break before you come into the Ecology Centre.
+Plan to arrive in the park at least 15 minutes before your program for a snack and washroom break.
+There is no snack break during the program and eating is not allowed inside the Ecology Centre.

-3. It’s often wet in the mountains, even if it’s not raining elsewhere in Metro Vancouver.
-Make sure that your group is dressed for the weather.
-Please ask everyone to come wearing layers, with waterproof boots and a waterproof jacket.
+It’s often wet in the mountains, even if it’s not raining elsewhere in Metro Vancouver.
+Make sure that students and adult assistants are dressed for the weather.
+Please ask your students and assistants to come wearing layers, with waterproof boots and a waterproof jacket.
 Rain pants are also highly recommended!

-4. Remind your group that the forest is a great place to unwind… and unplug.
+Remind students and adults that the forest is a great place to unwind… and unplug.
 Please leave electronic devices at home.
 If you’d like to take photographs, keep your camera or phone in a zippered pocket during the rest of the field trip to make sure that it is safe and dry.

 When you arrive at the Ecology Centre, check in at the front desk.
-As your group explores the Centre, our program staff will speak with you about the program and the learning needs of your group.
+As your students explore the Centre, our program staff will speak with you about the program and the learning needs of your group.

 Getting to the Park